umcu7tcoillab/EMI-probes/README.md

 ## Download
-Gerber files for the latest version of the PCB can be found in the 'Releases' page, or by following [this link](https://github.com/umcu7tcoillab/EMI-probes/releases/latest).
-You can also make your own production files by downloading the Kicad project and generating them.
+Gerber files can be made by downloading the Kicad project and generating them.

 ## Images